sara-sabr/technology-budgeting/handbook.md

 <p class="footnote" id="footnote-10">

-(TO-DO: Canadian Example)
+Although not strictly adhereing to the guidelines proposed in this document, examples of agile procurement in Canada can be found here

+10.1 <a href="https://buyandsell.gc.ca/procurement-data/tender-notice/PW-17-00788470">“OPEN BY DEFAULT” PORTAL PROCUREMENT PILOT (24062-180072/B)</a>

+10.2 <a href="https://buyandsell.gc.ca/procurement-data/tender-notice/PW-18-00851200">Challenge-Based Solicitation (CBS) For an Event Broker Solution (2B0KB-1874371)</a>

+10.3 <a href="https://buyandsell.gc.ca/procurement-data/tender-notice/PW-XL-108-36755">Learning Platform (0X001-190594/B)</a>

-10. For an example RFP, see the <a href="https://github.com/ustaxcourt/case-management-rfq">U.S. Tax Court’s 2018 EF-CMS RFQ</a>, which includes a QASP, under the <a href="https://github.com/ustaxcourt/case-management-rfq/blob/master/02_SOW.md#deliverables-and-performance-standards">"Deliverables and Performance Standards" section</a>.
+10.4 The original example of an agile RFP, as per outlined in this document, see the American example, <a href="https://github.com/ustaxcourt/case-management-rfq">U.S. Tax Court’s 2018 EF-CMS RFQ</a>, which includes a QASP, under the <a href="https://github.com/ustaxcourt/case-management-rfq/blob/master/02_SOW.md#deliverables-and-performance-standards">"Deliverables and Performance Standards" section</a>.

 <a href="#reference-10">↩︎</a></p>